-Phrases for u ise by INTERCEF PTING Phrases for u use by INTERCEF PTED aircraft Phrase Pronunciation 1 Meaning Phrase Pronunciation 1 Meaning CALL SIGN KOL SA-IN What is your call sign?
-CALL SIGN (call sign) 2 KOL SA-IN (Call sign) My call sign is (call sign) FOLLOW FOL -LO Follow me WILCO Will comply VILL -KO Understood DESCEND DEE- SEND Descend for landing CAN NOT KANN NOTT Unable to comply YOU LAND YOULAAND Land at this aerodrome REPEAT REE- PEET Repeat your instruction PROCEED PRO- SEED You may proceed AM LOST AMLOSST Position unknown - - MAYDAY MAYDAY I am in distress HIJACK 3 HI-JACK I have been hijacked

-LAND LAANI I request to

-(place name) (place na land at (place name)

-DESCEN D DEE- SI END I require descent
+Phrases for use by INTERCEPTING aircraft Phrases for use by INTERCEPTED aircraft Phrase Pronunciation 1 Meaning Phrase Pronunciation Meaning CALL SIGN KOL SA-IN What is your call sign?
+CALL SIGN (call sign) 2 KOL SA-IN (Call sign) My call sign is (call sign) FOLLOW FOL -LO Follow me WILCO Will comply VILL -KO Understood DESCEND DEE- SEND Descend for landing CAN NOT KANN NOTT Unable to comply YOU LAND YOULAAND Land at this aerodrome REPEAT REE- PEET Repeat your instruction PROCEED PRO- SEED You may proceed AM LOST AMLOSST Position unknown MAYDAY MAYDAY I am in distress HIJACK 3 HI-JACK I have been hijacked LAND LAAND I request to land at (place (place name) (place name) name) DESCEND DEE- SEND I require descent

-- 1.In the second column, syllables to be emphasized are underlined. - 2.
-The call sign required to be given is that used in radiotelephony communications with Air Traffic Services units and corresponding to the aircraft identification in the flight plan. - 3.
-Circumstances may not always permit, nor make desirable, the use of the phrase "HIJACK".
+1.In the second column, syllables to be emphasized are underlined.

+2. The call sign required to be given is that used in radiotelephony communications with Air Traffic Services units and corresponding to the aircraft identification in the flight plan.

+3. Circumstances may not always permit, nor make desirable, the use of the phrase "HIJACK".